glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Engine-Modelling.md

 The gas gamma value (no dimensions) characterizes how a gas behaves during compression.
 A higher gamma gas generally compresses more easily than a lower gamma gas, and raises the temperature greater than that of a lower gamma gas, under the same compression scenario.
-The gamma calculation is similar to that of that molar mass calculation:
+The gamma calculation is similar to that of the molar mass calculation:

 ```
 #define GAMMA_COMBUSTED 1.3